Russia profile - Timeline

 1237-40 - Mongols invade Russia, destroying all of its main cities except Novgorod and Pskov; Tatars establish the empire of the Golden Horde in southern Russia.

-1552-56 - Ivan the Terrible conquers the Tatar khanates of Kazan and Astrakhan and establishes Russian rule over lower and middle Volga.
+1552-56 - Grand Prince Ivan the Terrible of Moscow conquers the Tatar khanates of Kazan and Astrakhan and establishes the Tsardom of Russia.

-1613 - National council elects Michael Romanov as tsar, ending a long period of instability and foreign intervention.
+1613 - National Council elects Michael Romanov as tsar, ending a long period of instability and foreign intervention.
 Romanov dynasty rules Russia until 1917 revolution.

-1689-1725 - Peter the Great introduces far-reaching reforms, including creating a regular conscript army and navy, subordinating the church to himself and reorganising government structures along European lines.
+1689-1725 - Peter the Great introduces far-reaching reforms, including a regular conscript army and navy, subordinating the Orthodox Church to himself and reorganising government structures along European lines.
 1721 - Russia acquires territory of modern Estonia and Latvia after decades of war with Sweden, establishing naval presence in Baltic Sea and 'window on Europe'.

-1798-1814 - Russia intervenes in the Revolutionary and Napoleonic wars in France, defeating Napoleon's invasion in 1812 and contributing to his overthrow.
+1798-1815 - Russia takes part in the European coalitions against Revolutionary and Napoleonic France, defeating Napoleon's invasion in 1812 and contributing to his overthrow.
 Army officers return home bringing liberal ideas from Europe, spurring efforts to rein in Romanov autocracy.

-1834-59 - Caucasian war in which Russian forces face determined resistance to their bid to annex North Caucasus.
+1834-59 - Russia faces determined resistance to their bid to annex North Caucasus.

 1861 - Emancipation Edict ends serfdom but keeps peasants tied to the land through continuing labour obligations; rapid industrialisation leads to growth of a small working class and the spread of revolutionary ideas.